The Merlin Mystery

 The Merlin Mystery is a 1998 puzzle/children's book, written by Jonathan Gunson and illustrated by Gunson and Marten Coombe.
-Published by Warner Books and certified by Mensa, it served as an armchair treasure hunt book, challenging its readers to solve the titular mystery by deciphering the pictures to learn how to cast a magic spell, the details of which were to be drawn and sent to an official addess.
+Published by Warner Books and certified by Mensa, it served as an armchair treasure hunt book, challenging its readers to solve the titular mystery by deciphering the pictures to learn how to cast a magic spell, the details of which were to be drawn and sent to an official address.
 None of the 30,000 entries received contained the correct solution, so the £75,000 prize was donated to the World Wildlife Fund.

 Plot

 The book starts with an unnamed black cat investigating the run-down former living quarters of the wizard Merlin of Arthurian legend with the implied intent of trying to find something worth stealing.
 While there she meets a northern spotted owl who takes her through the house and explains Merlin's life, magical abilities, and what the book describes as 'The Pendragon Alchemy', a philosophy of life that says that giving nets greater rewards, both monetary and emotional, than taking.
 The book tells of Merlin protecting an unnamed princess from a cadre of evil sorcerers (and in the process creating a ring of stones in Avebury), and falling in love with Nimue, the Lady of the Lake, described as being a water sprite princess.

 It is revealed that the black cat is Nimue and the owl is Merlin.
 The couple return to their natural forms and resume their love affair.
 Nimue steals Merlin's Wand in order to give it to the evil sorcerers to free them.
-She has been misled into believing that they will help save the magical world.
-When she realises her error, Nimue tries to use the wand against the sorcerers but Merlin intervenes thinking that she is still trying to free them.
-A bolt from the wand strikes Merlin and traps him in a magical prison.
-Merlin's last magical act is to rescind Nimue's human form, and she becomes the water of the lake near the cave where Merlin is trapped.
-The two are destined to remain trapped, though near each other, until 'the seeker' (referring to the reader) casts 'the spell' (the solution to the puzzle) and causes the wand (the reward for solving the puzzle) to appear.
+Initially believing she could save the magical world with their help, is eventually deceived.
+When she realizes her mistake, she attempts to use the wand against the sorcerers.
+However, Merlin, misunderstanding her intentions, steps in and is struck by a bolt from the wand, imprisoning him magically.
+In his final act, Merlin transforms Nimue into the water of a nearby lake, close to the cave where he remains trapped.
+They are fated to be confined, yet in proximity, until 'the seeker' (the reader) solves 'the spell' (the puzzle's solution), thereby summoning the wand as the ultimate reward.